BirdeeHub/birdeevim/README.md

 I should just be able to add them as inputs then require('lspconfig') I think? not sure.

-    1. I dont know how to build nvim plugins with a build step in nix.
+    1. I dont know how to build nvim plugins with a build step in nix using the overlay in this config.
+Or in general really.
+I barely know what an Overlay is.
+        I have never programmed in a functional language before.

     2. I need to know why treesitter parsers cant install

+    3. Why markdown preview isnt working.

+    4. How to include as input to flake something that isnt the main branch

-    3. how to make it so I can package and require more than just the 1 init.lua file from within the lua files. squeezing it all into one file isn't fun.
+    4. how to make it so I can package and require more than just the 1 init.lua file from within the lua files. squeezing it all into one file isn't fun.
         I cannot require other lua files from my config from within my config by using require('birdeeLua.anythingElse')